 There are three important factors to keep in mind as you improve your site’s architecture.
 Take a look.

 1. Make sure you understand Core Web Vitals: The most important piece of the puzzle is Core Web Vitals.
 You need to understand what these are, how they impact your rankings, and what you can do about them.
 Read more about it and make sure you’re making all the right moves on your site.

-2. Get a sitemap: Use something like the WordPress sitemap plugin if you have an extensive site.
+2. Get a sitemap: Use the WordPress sitemap plugin (or something similar) to create a sitemap.
+This is essential for large websites.
 A great example of this is for a real estate website.
 Sites like this are huge because they have thousands of pages for all their real estate listings.
 To make matters worse, the pages are constantly changing as houses are bought and sold.
 Getting a sitemap would help the real estate site rank for each address, dramatically increasing the number of keywords they rank for, their traffic, and their domain authority.

 3. Fix canonicalization issues: The feature that causes duplicate content is often built into the site, but there are ways to fix canonicalization issues like these.
 The exact solution depends on what’s causing the original issue.
 It could be as simple as removing a line of code or as complicated as restructuring your entire site to prevent duplicate content.